2024 Emilia Romagna motorcycle Grand Prix

 The 2024 Emilia Romagna motorcycle Grand Prix (officially known as the Gran Premio Pramac dell’Emilia-Romagna) was the fourteenth round of the 2024 Grand Prix motorcycle racing season.
-All races were held at the Misano World Circuit Marco Simoncelli in Misano Adriatico on 22 September 2024.
+It was held at the Misano World Circuit Marco Simoncelli in Misano Adriatico on 22 September 2024.
 The Grand Prix returned to the calendar after being last held in 2021.

 After Enea Bastianini's win in the MotoGP race, Ducati secured its fifth consecutive and sixth overall Constructors' Championship in the MotoGP class.

 MotoGP Sprint

 The MotoGP Sprint was held on 21 September.